 Notable Missourians is a nonfiction book series for young readers in grades 3 to 6 about people who contributed to Missouri’s history or culture and who were born or lived in Missouri.
 Topics represent significant time periods or trends in Missouri history and introduce students to stories of lesser-known historic figures.

-The series meets the Missouri Learning Standards (Common Core State Standards) to build knowledge through reading and comprehension of more complex texts.
+The series meets the Missouri Learning Standards to build knowledge through reading and comprehension of more complex texts.
 Reading specialists have evaluated each text to check that it meets the appropriate reading level.
-A Teacher’s Resource Guide will be available for each book and downloadable from a website link.
+A Teacher’s Resource Guide is available for each book, downloadable from a website link.

 This resource for young readers is designed by historians, educators, and librarians who serve as authors, editors, and advisors to the Notable Missourians series.
 The series is published by Truman State University Press.

 See books published in 2014 – Now with “Look Inside” feature!